What is Breast Augmentation Surgery?

 1. Saline breast augmentation

-Saline breast prostheses are round and filled with sterile saline or saline.
+Saline breast prostheses are round sterile saltwater.
+They’re typically inserted empty, then filled once they’ve been surgically placed.
 Saline breast prostheses have silicone and impermeable walls.
 They are stiffer than silicone prostheses.
 They flatten out if they are torn, and the body absorbs the fluid inside them through a natural process because this fluid is naturally present in the body, so it does not cause health problems.

 Benefits of Saline breast augmentation: